AkwGaniu/rprs_using_lda/README.md

 # Research Paper Recommendation System (RPRS)

 ## Overview
-The Research Paper Recommendation System (RPRS) is a tool designed to help researchers find relevant papers from the arXiv repository.
-By leveraging topic modeling, the system analyzes paper titles and summaries to recommend the most relevant papers based on user-provided keywords.
+This system is designed to alleviate the challenge of information overload that researchers often encounter.
+It introduces a Research Paper Recommendation System (RPRS) that employs topic modeling to analyze research papers, allowing it to suggest relevant papers to researchers based on their search terms or keywords.

 ## Core Features
 - **Fetch Papers from arXiv**: The system retrieves a set of papers from the arXiv repository using user-defined search terms.